LarsChrWiik/Notes/books/the_lean_startup/README.md

 ### Kanban validated
-To ensure validated learningm, we have have a kanban board with the following blocks:
+To ensure validated learning, we have have a kanban board with the following blocks:
 * Backlog
 * In progress
 * Built